-If using Promescent, you can receive oral after using Promescent Delay Spray, however, it is recommend giving your penis a quick wipe down so you don't risk numbing your partner's mouth.
+With Promescent, you can receive oral after application.
+However, we do recommend that you give your penis a quick wipe down so you don't risk numbing your partner's mouth.

-Be mindful with other desensitizing sprays, gels, and creams—these can be more likely to transfer during sex.
+Be mindful when using other desensitizing sprays, gels, and creams—these can be more likely to transfer during sex.

 So, before using any product, take a look at the included information.

-If you are sticking with a high quality penis numbing spray like Promescent Delay Spray, side effects tend to be minimal.
+If you are sticking with a high-quality penis numbing spray like Promescent the side effects tend to be limited to two main concerns.

-The good news is, if this does happen to you, the effects will simply wear off soon after.
+The good news is that if this does happen to you, the effects will simply wear off soon after.

 Washing with soap and water may help you regain sensitivity quicker, but sensations tend to return on their own within 30 minutes or so.

-Allergies to desensitizing ingredients are extremely rare but possible.
+Allergies to desensitizing ingredients are considered rare but still possible.

-Typically, an allergy will result in some type of discomfort, such as burning, itching, or other skin irritation.
+Typically, an allergy will result in some type of discomforts, such as burning, itching, or other skin irritation.

 If you feel any discomfort, thoroughly wash off the spray with soap and warm water and discontinue use.

-Once you're comfortable applying the product, you could just as easily apply while you are flaccid.
+Once you're comfortable applying the product, you could just as easily apply it while you are flaccid.

-Promescent penis spray is fine to use with just about any type of condom, except for polyurethane condoms.
+For instance, Promescent penis numbing spray is safe to use with most types of condoms, except for those made from polyurethane.

-For other sprays, you will need to check with the manufacturer to find out what types of condoms they can be used with.
+For other sprays, you will need to check with the manufacturer to determine what types of condoms they recommend for their product.